mosip/mosip-functional-tests/automationtests/README.md

 - Run the "git clone https://github.com/mosip/mosip-functional-tests" command

 Make sure pom.xml file lists all the dependencies, as it is used to build the automation code.
-Edit the pom.xml for the latest version of mosip platform Eg: <version>0.12.16</version>
+Edit the pom.xml for the latest version of mosip platform Eg: <version>1.1</version>

 **Command to use:**
 <br>_cd automationtests_<br>

 ### 2. Build Test Automation Code
 **Command to use:**
+TODO: steps for building the auth partner demo services to be placed here
 <br>_mvn clean install_<br>

 This creates the jar file in the ‘target’ folder